Thursday, February 28, 2019

 • A Consideration Of Free Will

 -As long as we have free will in this world, evil inevitably remains a possibility.
 Free will is a greater good.
-It is a gift in and of itself.
+The freedom to make rational decisions is a gift in and of itself.
 God created us with the intention of having a relationship.
 The tree of knowledge of good and evil serves as an object lesson.
 When He restores everything back to its originally perfect order, our sin nature will be removed.
 We will be so consumed by God's majestic glory and presence that we would never be tempted by sin, which utterly destroys the possibility of any future rebellion.
 Nothing will be lacking.

--To show us that our poor decisions lead to negative consequences that are contrary to His will (what He really wants is goodness--he condemns murder, adultery, theft, lying etc.).
+-God may allow evil to exist with the intent of showing us that our poor decisions lead to negative consequences that are contrary to His will.
+What He really wants for us is goodness.
+He condemns murder, adultery, theft, lying etc.

 -So, the existence of evil is not inherently incompatible with the existence of an all-knowing, all-powerful, and infinitely good God.
 The existence of evil is a problem for all worldviews.
 How that issue is addressed depends on our worldview.